List of Peep Show characters: Super Hans

 Hans' contentious opinions often contradict Jeremy's ideas.
 His tough-love attitude towards Jeremy thinly masks a readiness to betray him whenever it suits him, e.g. edging him out of band projects, stealing his love interests, claiming sole ownership of shared song credits or having Jeremy take the blame for his own drug use and then leaving him temporarily homeless in order to save his marriage.
-His relationship with Mark, on the other hand, is tolerant - although the two have very little in common, Hans seems less concerned by Mark's social awkwardness than others, and even expresses sincere and unprompted appreciation of Mark's character and friendship on the evening before Hans' wedding, while Mark is often surprisingly forgiving of Hans' eccentric and destructive behaviour.
+His relationship with Mark is shown as tolerant initially, though later seasons show a closer friendship between the pair.
+Whilst the two have very little in common, Hans seems less concerned by Mark's social awkwardness than others, and even expresses sincere and unprompted appreciation of Mark's character and friendship on the evening before Hans's wedding, while Mark is often surprisingly forgiving of Hans's eccentric and destructive behaviour.

 He works in a recording studio in the first series.
 At the end of series five he and Jeremy join a religious cult whose teachings resemble a cross between Scientology and the theories of Wilhelm Reich, and Hans has (or feigns) a much deeper commitment to their beliefs than Jeremy.
 During the finale of the sixth series he says that he is father to eight-year-old twins who have an opaque connection to the German language.
 In series five, he says that he is barred from entering some EU countries.
 He is of constant surprise to the others, including in the last episode of the seventh series in which he has apparently found the love of his life, a previously unseen young East Asian woman, who speaks no English, but a tiny bit of German.
 In the final series he marries a woman called Molly.
-Because of her hatred for Jeremy, Hans asks Mark to be his best man at their wedding.
+Because of her hatred for Jeremy, Hans asks Mark to be his best man at their wedding, revealing either a very small circle of friends, or, a lack of any 'straight' friends also acceptable to Molly.
 However, she leaves Hans after he kidnaps Angus in an attempt to help Mark.
 At the wedding, it is revealed that Hans's real name is Simon, and two young boys are present who seem to be the aforementioned twins.
 At the end of the series, he decides to go to Macedonia and open a moped rental shop.
 Russell Brand originally auditioned for the part.
 Hans was inspired by the character Danny from the film Withnail and I.